 - Heavy poles and materials to transport

 The Moko Waterproof Family Camping Tent is a 4-season dome tent.
 This tent is appropriate for any time of year.
-It comes with three fiberglass poles, 21 metal pegs, and six ropes.
-This tent offers a strong configuration that is stable in wind, rain, and snow conditions.
+It has three fiberglass poles, 21 metal pegs, and six ropes.
+This tent offers a solid, stable configuration in wind, rain, and snow conditions.

 - Suitable for 4-seasons.